zzzprojects/learn-orm/tutorials/expression-evaluator/compile-multiple-statements.md

 }
 ```

-Now let's execute the above code and you will see the following output.
+Now let's execute the above code, and you will see the following output.

 ```csharp
 Grade: B